-A Department of Justice (DOJ) official testified before Congress that Attorney General Bill Barr wasted department resources targeting cannabis companies for anti-trust infringement because he did not like them.
+A Department of Justice (DOJ) official testified before Congress that Attorney General Bill Barr wasted department resources targeting cannabis company mergers for anti-trust infringement because he did not like them.

-John W. Elias, a DOJ official in the anti-trust division testified on the issue of Bill Barr using the DOJ to target cannabis companies.
+John W. Elias, a DOJ official in the anti-trust division, testified on Bill Barr’s use of the DOJ to target cannabis companies.
 Elias said a small amount of anti-trust cases are reviewed by the DOJ.
 Of the cases that are reviewed, cannabis companies take up almost a third.

 “Cannabis is unpopular on the fifth floor,” Elias said, referring to Bill Barr’s office.

-Elias argued there was never ground to base anti-trust investigation.
+Elias argued there was never ground on to base an anti-trust investigation.

-For all the problems with the Multi-State Operators (MSOs), there certainly are no monopolies.
+There are no monopolies for all the problems with the Multi-State Operators (MSOs).
 None of them could claim to be as ubiquitous as Walmart, Amazon, or Facebook.

-While Barr far from an ideal Attorney General, at least he does not want to revoke the legal protection of the state cannabis markets as his predecessor Jefferson Beauregard “Jeff” Sessions sought to do.
+Barr is far from an ideal Attorney General.
+But at least he does not want to revoke the legal protection of the state cannabis markets as his predecessor Jefferson Beauregard “Jeff” Sessions sought to do.

-One individual who testified that the violence imposed by police on the peaceful protestors by the White House so that Trump could go from the White House to a nearby church for a photo op was directed by Bill Barr.
+One individual testified that the violence imposed by police on the peaceful protestors at the White House so that Trump could go to a nearby church for a photo op was directed by Bill Barr.

-One witness cited the abuse of DOJ comparable to what occurred under Richard Nixon’s Administration that led to the Watergate scandal.
+One witness cited the abuse of the DOJ as comparable to what occurred under Richard Nixon’s Administration.
+That led to the Watergate scandal and his downfall.

-Republicans sought to interrupt the hearing impede the hearing.
+Republicans sought to interrupt the hearing to impede the hearing.